Test cases

 • At ERROR level, information on unexpected errors that forced the test session to fail.

 When using the logLevel attribute to set the test case’s log level, this defines the minimum level of messages to be added to the session’s log.
-A good example is setting the logLevel to INFO which will exclude all DEBUG output while including all output of INFO and higher severity.
-This could be interesting if you want to use the test session log to record instructions and important events using the log step, thus ensuring that when your users consult it they will see only meaningful information.
+A good example is setting the logLevel to WARN which will exclude all DEBUG and INFO output while including all output of levels WARNING and ERROR.
+This could be interesting if you want to only share test engine errors and problematic issues signalled by using the log step while ignoring status updates.

 In certain cases you may prefer to set the test case logging level dynamically.
 This is achieved by using a variable reference as the logLevel value, referring either to a configuration property or a predefined test case variable.
 Interestingly, when referring to a variable and given that the provided expression is calculated every time, you can adapt the test case’s logging level during the course of the test session.
 You may for example start with a WARNING level but switch to INFO for a specific set of steps.
 An example of this is illustrated below: